A Place in the Sun (British TV series): Spin-offs

 Spin-offs include the website featuring news, features, advice and the opportunity to search 30,000 overseas properties for sale and for holiday rental, a magazine, which is now the most popular magazine advising on buying overseas property, and live exhibitions per year in London, Birmingham, Manchester, Dublin and previously in Glasgow, called A Place in the Sun Live, since 2005.
-The most recent A Place in the Sun Live overseas property exhibition took place at Birmingham NEC Birmingham between 20 and 22 September 2024.
+The most recent A Place in the Sun Live overseas property exhibition took place at Excel London between 8–10 May 2026.

 There have also been a number of spin-off television programmes, including: